blinklet/music-festival-organizer/docs/plan.md

 0) More info needed

-* Get the Word form they currently use
+* do i need to change the form? maybe start with the back-end excel and focus on reports????

 1) Take the training courses